hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   - HTTPS-only access enforced
   - Least privilege IAM policies
   - Review and restrict CORS `allowed_origins` in production environments
+  - The terraform_state bucket should use prevent_destroy = true to avoid accidental deletion of Terraform state.

 - **Encryption**:
   - Mandatory KMS encryption for all resources (except ALB logs bucket which uses SSE-S3)